 Jess Brownell (Inventing Anna) replaces Chris Van Dusen as showrunner.

 Nicola Coughlan as Penelope Featherington in Bridgerton, season 3.
 Photo: Netflix

 Who’s in the Bridgerton, season 3 cast?

 All the regular cast are scheduled to return.
 This includes Nicola Coughlan as Penelope Featherington, Luke Newton as Colin Bridgerton, Jonathan Bailey as Anthony Bridgerton, Simone Ashley as Kate Sharma, Claudia Jessie as Eloise Bridgerton, Luke Thompson as Benedict Bridgerton, Adjoa Andoh as Agatha Danbury and, of course, Golda Rosheuvel as Queen Charlotte.
-Phoebe Dynevor has not yet been confirmed to return as Daphne, who was the main focus of season one.
+Phoebe Dynevor is not returning to play Daphne, whose relationship with Simon Bassett, the Duke of Hastings (Regé-Jean Page) was the focus of season one.

 There are also some newbies arriving in season three.
 Daniel Francis (Small Axe) plays Marcus Anderson, a man full of attractive charisma.
 Sam Phillips (The Crown) plays Lord Debling, ‘a genial lord with unusual interests’.
 And James Phoon (Wrecked) plays Harry Dankworth, an unintelligent man with ‘serious good looks'.

 Hannah Dodd (Anatomy of a Scandal) is also joining the cast, replacing Ruby Stokes in the role of Francesca Bridgerton – a character described as ‘a bit of a mystery within her chatty, extroverted family’.

 Hannah Dodd is playing Francesca Bridgerton for season 3.
 Photo: Michael Shelford/Netflix